-Before you make a will, you should also know how estate and income taxes affect you and your assets.
-The federal and New York tax laws change often as a result of various tax reform acts.
-So you may not be up-to-date with these complex and frequently changing laws.
+Before you make a Will, you should also know how estate and income taxes affect you and your assets.
+The federal and New York tax laws change often, so you may not be up to date with these complex and frequently changing laws.
 Also, you may be unaware that you can choose which of your beneficiaries pay the estate taxes.
 If you do not choose how your estate taxes will be allocated, the tax burden will be allocated among your beneficiaries according to statutory rules that may not be in accordance with your wishes.
-An attorney can help you draft a will and create an estate plan that addresses these issues.
+An attorney can help you draft a Will and create an estate plan that addresses these issues.
 If you plan properly and have your plan reviewed periodically by an attorney, you may be able to reduce or eliminate the tax burden on your estate and leave more to your beneficiaries.